Last Updated on January 14, 2021 by The ‘Noms.

-This is a great spring and summer sipper made with CK Mondavi Spritzed Rosé wine, a Blush Negroni Sbagliato!
+This is a great spring and summer sipper made with CK Mondavi and Family Spritzed Rosé wine, a Blush Negroni Sbagliato!

 What in the world is a Sbagliato?
 The meaning of sbagliato is basically “mistaken” or “incorrect” in Italian.
 A classic Negroni is equal parts gin, campari, and sweet vermouth.
 A Sbagliato is sweet vermouth, Campari and prosecco, or sparkling wine!

 This Negroni Sbagliato is a great low abv cocktail, especially for the summer and warmer days.